Counting special Lagrangian classes and semistable Mukai vectors for K3 surfaces: Background

 Because $H^{1,1}(X)$ has dimension 20, we get that the Picard rank, $\rho(X) := \rk(\Pic(X))$, is in the range $0\leq \rho(X)\leq 20$.
 For projective K3 surfaces, $1\leq \rho(X)\leq 20$.

 Hodge index theorem says that for a compact K\"ahler surface, the intersection pairing

 restricted to $H^{1,1}(X,\bR)$ has signature $(1, h^{1,1}(X)-1)$.
 One can also define an intersection pairing

 A line bundle $L\in \Pic(X)$ is called numerically trivial if $L. L'=0$ for all line bundles $L'$.
 For complex projective surfaces, a line bundle is numerically trivial if and only if $c_1(L)=0$.
-So for projective K3 surfaces, since the kernel of $c_1$ is trivial, no line bundle is numerically trivial.
+So for projective K3 surfaces, since the kernel of $c_1$ is trivial, {only the trivial bundle is numerically trivial}.
 Hence for projective K3 surfaces, the intersection pairing \eqref{eq: NSpairing} on the N\'eron-Severi group is nondegenerate and has signature $(1, \rho(X)-1)$.